web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 webdriver computed name/computed role APIs sidestep this issue, since they build the accessibility tree on demand.

-These test introduce new python dependencies, and one of those python dependencies (the linux API) replies on a system level package, and installation of that package cannot be handled by the test suite.
+These tests introduce new python dependencies, and one of those python dependencies (the linux API) replies on a system level package, and installation of that package cannot be handled by the test suite.